 Only two of these parameters are required, the other three are optional.

-Each one of these components send data to Google Analytics.
+Each one of these components sends data to Google Analytics.

 Now, let’s have a closer look at each one of these parameters.

-Typically, you will use the same category name multiple times, because you’ll group all identical objects under a given category (all videos will be regroup in the category “Videos”).
+Typically, you will use the same category name multiple times, because you’ll group all identical objects under a given category (all videos will be regrouped in the category “Videos”).